Documentation

 What distinguishes Almighty Linux from others?

-It comes with many custom-developed OSINT tools, advanced OpSec (Operational Security) modules, specially configured browsers, and performance/security-oriented Hardened Kernel tunings.
+It comes with many custom-developed OSINT tools, advanced OpSec (Operational Security) modules, specially configured browsers, and security-oriented Hardened Kernel tunings.

 Does the distribution have its own repository?

-No. For security reasons and to minimize maintenance overhead, it does not use its own repository system; it draws directly from Debian and Kali repositories.
+No. For security reasons and to minimize maintenance overhead, it does not use its own repository system; it draws directly from the Kali repositories.

 The system receives regular updates for security and Kali tools.